LukMarks/PID-controller-avr/README.md

 # PID-controller-avr
-A simple implementation of an PID controller in an AVR microcontroller
+A simple and quick implementation of an PID controller in an AVR microcontroller using the [Wiring framework](http://wiring.org.co/)